 COMPONENTS OF THE SHOULDER COMPLEX

 The osseous segments of the shoulder complex are the clavicle, scapula, and humerus (Fig. 7–1).
 These three segments are joined by three interdependent linkages: the sternoclavicular joint, the acromioclavicular (AC) joint, and the glenohumeral joint.
 The articulation between the scapula and the thorax is often described as the scapulothoracic (ST) "joint," although it does not have the characteristics of a fibrous, cartilaginous, or synovial joint.
-Instead, scapula motion on the thorax is ...
+Instead, scapula motion on the ...